Pet Adoption Information

 Aren't all humane

 KHS is an independent, private nonprofit.
 We are unaffiliated with the Humane Society of the United States, Michigan Humane or any other humane agency.
 Some humane societies offer sheltering and adoption services, and others like ours do not.
 Sometimes, we work with other humane agencies when our help is needed.

-Southwest Michigan is home to many amazing shelters and rescues to adopt a pet.
+Southwest Michigan is home to many amazing shelters and rescues to adopt a pet from.

 When choosing where to go to start your search for a new pet, you may hear things like "kill shelter" or "no-kill" shelter.
 Do not let these labels limit where you look for a pet.
 Learn more about what these labels mean (and don't mean).